The Clear Edge

 • Deliverable involves a strategic recommendation of over $50K in client impact

-Month 1: She reviewed 15 deliverables (spot-checks + exceptions) vs. the previous 32 = roughly 13 hours saved that month.
+• She reviewed 15 deliverables (spot-checks + exceptions) vs. the previous 32

-Quality didn’t drop.
-Client satisfaction: 94% before, 96% after (Quality Lead was more detail-oriented than she was).
+Quality didn’t drop; client satisfaction was 94% before and 96% after, as the Quality Lead was more detail-oriented than she was.

 The pattern: Level 1 delegation transfers execution of decisions you’ve already made.
 You document the decision criteria, assign someone to apply those criteria, and spot-check to ensure quality holds.